 The Washington Department of Commerce at the request of the Washington State Office of the Insurance Commissioner shares the notice that to be covered against any business losses due to a communicable disease, such as COVID-19, you would need to have purchased an additional endorsement to your policy.
 Information about how different types of insurance coverage may be affected by coronavirus in Washington state here.

 King County offers a Planning Guide for Businesses and Organizations for COVID-19.
 The County also has an anti-stigma toolkit with social media tools, a poster, infographic, and other information to help you prevent, interrupt, and respond to stigma.
+Starting on May 18, 2020, King County residents are directed to wear face coverings in most public settings.

 The Governor’s Office has compiled a partial list of resources to support economic retention and recovery related to the coronavirus.
 Financial, export and employer and worker assistance is included in the Resource List for Washington State Businesses and Workers impacted by COVID-19.
 Public Health Orders and Proclamation issued on March 11.